Hassan Chaito: After futsal

 Chaito joined Ansar in 2013, before moving abroad to Bahrain the following year to Al-Shabab.
 In 2014 he moved to Malaysia at Terengganu, before moving back to Ahed in 2015.
 Chaito helped his side win three more league titles and one FA Cup, finishing as the league's second top goalscorer during the 2017–18 season.

 Return to Ansar

 On 17 August 2018, Chaito returned to Ansar.
 On 23 October 2020, it was announced that Chaito had refused an offer from Iraqi club Al-Talaba.
 In 2020–21, he helped Ansar win their first league title since 2007, and their 14th overall.
 Chaito also helped Ansar win the double, beating Nejmeh in the 2020–21 Lebanese FA Cup final on penalty shoot-outs.

 Nejmeh

 Chaito moved to cross-city rivals Nejmeh on 21 June 2021.
-On 12 September, during a league game against Tripoli, Chaito sustained an ACL injury, which would keep him on the sidelines for six months.
+On 12 September, during a league game against Tripoli, Chaito sustained an ACL injury which kept him on the sidelines for six months.

+Bourj and Mabarra

+On 21 June 2023, Bourj announced the signing of Chaito.
+On 5 Augusgt 2025, he signed for Mabarra.